arrudapointexe/old-C-simple-projects/README.md

-just some old 'projects' that i made when learning C language
+just an upload of some old 'projects' that i made when learning C language